-The best things to do in East Bali prove that the lesser travelled region does have much to offer in terms of sightseeing and natural attractions.
-A trip to East Bali will provide you with an escape from the common crowds of the popular southern resort areas, which happen to be closest to the Ngurah Rai International Airport.
+A trip to East Bali will provide you with an escape from the common crowds of the popular southern resort areas.
 Travel east, and you’ll discover attractions ranging from ancient temples to royal palaces of the type not found elsewhere on the island.

-East Bali also features rugged natural beauty, home to the island’s tallest peak, Mount Agung, which is an active stratovolcano but highly popular among adventurous climbers who often set out early and keen on capturing the first rays at early daybreak.
-The peak looms over and serves much as an important backdrop to most of the other attractions you’ll see here, such as the island’s largest temple complex, water palaces and even some of the island’s most popular spots for diving, of which East Bali is also best known for.
+East Bali also features rugged natural beauty.
+It’s home to the island’s tallest peak, Mount Agung, which is an active stratovolcano that serves as an imposing backdrop to most of the other attractions you’ll see here.
+These include the island’s largest temple complex, a variety of water palaces and even some of the island’s most popular spots for diving – of which East Bali is also best known for.

 - Bali Hai Sunset Dinner Cruise